Reflecting on Gratitude on this Thanksgiving Holiday

-I’m grateful for all the loving, wonderful people I have in my life: my parents, my two incredible sisters, the remarkable family I gained when I married my husband, my loving and dear old friends, and the wonderful new friends that have come into my life.
+I’m grateful for all the loving, wonderful people I have in my life: the remarkable family I gained when I married my husband, my loving and dear old friends, and the wonderful new friends that have come into my life.
 These loyal, caring, and supportive individuals add immeasurable joy to my life; they lift my spirit higher with each cherished encounter.
 I am truly blessed.

 I have so much to be thankful for.
 And though I am especially emphasizing my gratefulness in honor of the Thanksgiving holiday, I do make it a practice in my daily life to be grateful too.
 I try to acknowledge all favors large and small without any expectation from the universe.
 But I’ll let you in on a little secret: the more gratitude I offer, the richer my life becomes.
 I highly recommend intregrating gratefulness into your daily life; you won’t believe the abundance it will bring you.
 You’ll truly be blessed.

-To all my blog readers, radio show listeners, and those who have supported my memoir Fine…ly, I offer a world of thanks.
+To all my blog readers, radio show listeners, and those who have supported my book Close Encounters of the Worst Kind, I offer a world of thanks.
 I promise…if you keep reading, I’ll keep writing.
 If you keep listening, I’ll keep talking.